samthebest/dump/agile-data.md

 Data Scientists and Big Data Engineers have a collective moral responsibility to be Agile and focus more on delivery and less on having fun with the latest tech/algorithms.
 When executives start noticing lack of return on investment the consequences will be awful, not only for the proffesion but for the business, and comes in two forms.

-**Magic SaaS solutions**:  There may exist a genuinely powerful magic SaaS solution that automates away the job of data proffesionals.
+**Magic proprietary SaaS solutions**:  There may exist a genuinely powerful magic SaaS solution that automates away the job of data proffesionals.
 Nevertheless it's just common sense that in order to automate a very complicated field one would need a vastly more complicated application.

 **Outsourcing solutions**: There may also exist some genuinely efficient companies to outsource to.
 Nevertheless it's just common sense that paying X data proffesionals to deliver a project ought to be cheaper than paying X data proffesionals plus managers, marketers, salespersons and shareholders, etc to do the same thing but in a domain they have not even seen.
 Even if the employees are in a different time zone and being paid peanuts such a company must be vastly more efficient than ones own.

 Eventually such solutions may emerge, but not this decade.

-The problem is that many managers/executives, particularly those that have not slowly evolved into the role from scientific or engineering careers, will be easily duped by colourful slides from salepersons.
+The problem is that many managers/executives, particularly those that have not slowly evolved into the role from scientific or engineering careers, will be easily duped by colourful slides and claims of silver bullets from salepersons.
 They understand colours and charm, but they don't understand 90% of what comes out of our mouth and don't like our spikey personalities.

 **But** there is hope.
 It has happened in many companies since the early 2000s in software development - teams became Agile.
 Consequently projects got delivered and executives got their glory and bonuses, which is something else they can comprehend.
-Agile in-house teams would often be chosen over the solutions providers, consequently the businesses saved money, developers made money, and society overall become more efficient.
+Agile in-house teams would often be chosen over the solutions providers, consequently the businesses saved money, developers made money, and society overall became more efficient.

 This is why you should care.
+It's also up to you to change the culture bottom up because Agile happens mainly at the bottom.
+All the executives can do is point and shout "hey do Agile, I don't know what it is, but do it!", so it's up to you to read and watch videos so you can know what it is.

+LINKS again to follow up posts.

+LINKS to agile manifesto, and more Uncle Bob videos

 ## Agile Data and *DD